 The Bienville Group has dedicated consultants who have done the research and are prepared to walk your practice through the risk analysis process, lessening the demands on your practice.
-The Bienville Group uses a four step approach aimed to provide the most thorough feedback for your practice:

 - Inventory of Assets- Where is your PHI stored?
 TBG can help your practice identify where PHI is received, stored, or transmitted.
 Many devices and applications are often overlooked.

 - Inventory of Business Associates- If you have entrusted your patient’s PHI to a Business Associate, it is important for your practice to track who has access.

 - Administrative Questionnaire- The Bienville Group will take an objective look at the policies, procedures, and common practices within your group.